 Now, back to our regularly scheduled problem.

 Clearly we can’t build this molecule directly through two consecutive electrophilic aromatic substitution reactions.

 But what if we work backwards from the alkyl group to the ketone?
 That gives us a ketone – a meta- director.
 Now a solution becomes clear (as long as we get our order of operations correct)!

 Since we want the meta– product, we start by installing the meta- director through a Friedel-Crafts acylation.
 We then chlorinate (Cl2 / FeCl3) and finally reduce the ketone to get our final product.

 Hover for an example of using the Clemmensen in the forward direction (link to image)

 For more practice, try working on these examples which require similar reasoning:

-[more discussion of these problems in the end notes]
+[more discussion of these problems in Note 2]

 Let’s look at a different type of problem.
 Below, we have a carboxylic acid (meta- director) para to a nitro group (another meta director).
 So how can we design a synthesis that gets these two meta- directors para– to each other?